rsps/cmake-scripts/docs/+current/02_upgrade-guide.md

 # Upgrade Guide

-_There is no upgrade guide for the following version!_
+_There is no upgrade guide for this version!_

 ## Onward